thevgergroup/fsspec-encrypted/README.md

 ```

 ### What is a Salt?
-A salt is a random value used during the key derivation process to ensure that even if two people use the same passphrase, the derived encryption keys will be different.
+A salt is a random 16 byte value used during the key derivation process to ensure that even if two people use the same passphrase,
+the derived encryption keys will be different.
 The salt is not a secret, but it should be unique and random for each encryption.

 When encrypting data, the salt is usually stored alongside the encrypted data so that it can be used again during decryption to derive the same encryption key from the passphrase.